Hypericum perforatum L.

 Bloom Time: Between late spring and early to mid-summer

 Hypericum perforatum is a flowering plant with erect stems that can grow up to 100 inches (2.5 m) tall.
-Leaves are egg-shaped, up to 1.6 inches (4 cm) long, opposite and stemless, and with small and translucent dots or glands filled with essential oils.
-Flowers appear in broad cymes at the ends of the upper branches, between late spring and early to mid-summer.
+Leaves are egg-shaped, up to 1.6 inches (4 cm) long.
+They are opposite, stemless, and have small translucent dots or glands filled with essential oils.
+Flowers appear in broad cymes at the ends of the upper branches between late spring and early to mid-summer.

 How to Grow and Care